f-droid/fdroid-website/_docs/Decision-making_Policy.md

 Core contributors (those with Reporter status), maintainers, and the Board should attempt to resolve issues in Gitlab comments, collaborative documents, or meetings as needed.

-A designated timeframe should be set at the outset for efficient decision-making.
+A designated time frame should be set at the outset for efficient decision-making.
 Ideally, someone volunteers to track arguments, summarize points of agreement/disagreement, and guide the conversation.
 If consensus remains unattainable, the issue is put to a vote.